atskae/computer-graphics/cos-cuatro-dos-seis/notes/05-polygon-meshes/README.md

 Ok I give up for now OTL

+`<edit>`

+OK this vertical bar means add a column of zeros to the matrix!!
+TODO: go back to this formula thing and figure out what's it's doing

+At a high level, the formula is trying to find the original coordinates of the polygon mesh given the approximation represented by the differential coordinates

+`</edit>`

 Laplacian Operator applications
 * Deformation
 * Blending by concatenating rows in matrix (?)